 My favourite module so far

 It is hard to say what my favourite module has been so far as I judge the modules by the professors who teach them.
-Despite the transition to a multi-mode teaching format, you can see that each professor is putting in the same amount of motivation and enthusiasm which really gets you interested in their teachings, meaning that I have enjoyed all modules to date.
+Despite the transition to a multi-mode teaching format following the global pandemic in 2020-2021, each professor put in the same amount of motivation and enthusiasm which really gets you interested in their teachings, meaning that I enjoyed all modules.

 However, if I had to pick one, I would choose the Business Valuation module that formed part of our foundations term.
 What made it special was that it was given by a professional in his field who actively interjected with examples from his professional career and even invited a few of his colleagues as guest speakers.
 The opportunity to be so heavily exposed to London’s financial world from the start of the programme was eye-opening and further persuaded me that it is the path that I want to take.